 Having wild animals, such as lions and tigers, as pets are in-fashion these days among Saudis.
-More and more Saudis are keeping wild animals as pets.
 They keep them at their homes or in a private enclosure.
 But what is this trend?

 Only government has the authority to do so!
-Saudi wildlife authority can permit one to purchase and raise wild animals on their own but the open trade on social media just depicts that law is being violated.
-We need to stop the trend.
+Saudi wildlife authority can permit one to purchase and raise wild animals on their own but the open trade on social media just depicts that the law is being violated.

 Our authorities shall hunch down those who are using a social media platform to trade these animals.
 It is certainly illegal.
 We need to realize that this is a dangerous trend that needs to be stopped from spreading!